Cheerio! Have You Anything to go with my Cheerios?

 Mrs. Bridges’ closed in early 2019.

 I try to limit the stuff I write about in these untamed sections of the blog.
 I really do.
 The stores have to be very, very unique or interesting to make the CTMQ grade and I don’t think you can argue with this place.
-First of all, it’s up in Woodstock (right on Route 169 across from the famous Woodstock Fairgrounds, but Woodstock nonetheless).
+First of all, it’s up in Woodstock right on Route 169… and let’s be honest, there’s not much in Woodstock.

 After a couple hours of touring the Quiet Corner, I dragged my family here to experience Britain in Connecticut.
-As you can see in this first picture, Damian was quietly singing, “We are stardust… We are golden.. .
+As you can see in the picture below, Damian was quietly singing, “We are stardust… We are golden.. .
 And we’ve got to get ourselves back to the garden… By the time we got to Woodstock… I was just dying for a nap.”
 He likes to change lyrics up sometimes.

 But we fought through his tiredness to check out the wonders within.
 I knew the place had a tearoom that served all sorts of British delicacies, but I had no idea they had a large dry goods section as well.
 We poked around there first and aside from the wall of teas, there was a wall of British candy (the kind that rots all their teeth out, apparently) and a bunch of products I’d only see in Monty Python skits and album covers.